crictonn/Meeting-organization-and-management-service/README.md

 # Meeting-organization-and-managment-service
-Java web application written using Spring Framework and React
+Fullstack Java application written using Spring Framework and React